 Brent

 § This page gives an overview of the Brent local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Brent in northwest London is one of the most diverse boroughs in the UK, home to Wembley Stadium and the SSE Arena.
 It combines vibrant multicultural communities with significant regeneration areas and busy commercial zones.

-The administrative boundary of Brent can be viewed on OpenStreetMap: District Boundary of Brent.
+The administrative boundary of Brent can also be viewed on OpenStreetMap: District Boundary of Brent.

 Key Facts about Brent